abstractmachine/head-media-design-oculus/03_hello-xr/readme.md

 ![Unity 3D Cube](unity-create-cube.png)

-Go back to the `Scene` tab and create a `+` > `3D Object` > `Cube`.
+Go back to the `Hierarchy` tab and create a `+` > `3D Object` > `Cube`.

-This should inject a 3D Cube into your scene, but unfortunately the cube is stuck in the floor.
+This should inject a 3D Cube into your `Scene`, but unfortunately the cube is stuck in the floor.
 Let's lift the cube into the air and give it a little rotation using the following settings in the `Cube` object's `Inspector`:

 ![Unity Cube Transform Settings](unity-3d-cube-transform.png)